chemfiles/chemfiles/doc/installation.rst

 prefer doing so.

-Then, compiling the Python interface to Chemharp can be activated by the ``-DPYTHON_BINDING=ON`` option for :command:`cmake`.
+Then, compiling the Python interface to chemfiles can be activated by the ``-DPYTHON_BINDING=ON`` option for :command:`cmake`.
 The usual :command:`make install` will then compile and install the python extention at the right place.
-After that, you should be able to ``import chemharp`` from Python prompt.
+After that, you should be able to ``import chemfiles`` from Python prompt.

 Fortran interface
 ^^^^^^^^^^^^^^^^^